Karnage-keo/karangekeo/README.md

 # Richard Keogh

 Welcome to my space.
+<br> <br>
 Here, I'll showcase some of my current and past projects.

 ## Cloud computing - Study guides and practise exams